MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - attempt pulling form by id from end point 🫠

 - worked on styling and updating logo size and it took longer than anticipated I realized I have no idea how I want the UX flow to look

+## April 23, 2024

+### 9:00 - 10:00

+- got forum detail to display now working on the comments but got distracted figuring out the flow of it all 🙃